 That’s because what kids really need isn’t reassurance… What they really need are tools for handling the difficult situations that they will inevitably face in life (even if we’re not there to reassure them).

 In this episode, you’ll learn

-- Why reassurance actually doesn’t help to build confidence
+- Why reassurance doesn’t help to children with low confidence

 - A simple tool that will help children learn to believe in themselves

 - Action you can take to help kids internalize this tool and use it automatically